K-G-PRAJWAL/Big-Data-Engineering/README.md

 ### Projects

 The repository also has a [Project](https://github.com/K-G-PRAJWAL/Big-Data-Engineering/tree/main/Projects) directory that contains some of the projects I have worked on.
-Feel free to fork and contribute :smiley:.
+Feel free to fork and contribute:smiley:.